ergonode/docs/docs/backend/modules/exporter-shopware-6.md

 ### Step-by-step process Export
 Step processes run in the correct order.
 All are based on `Ergonode\ExporterShopware6\Infrastructure\Processor\ExportStepProcessInterface`

-They are easily expandable by changing the `services.yml` in application config.
+They are easily extendable by changing the `services.yml` in application config.
 ```yaml
 Ergonode\ExporterShopware6\Infrastructure\Handler\ProcessExportCommandHandler:
     tags: ['messenger.message_handler']